dhanvant-ip-41/ORM/README.md

 ![alt text](<Screenshot (147).png>)

 ## RESULT
-Thus the program for creating movies database using ORM hass been executed successfully
+Thus the program for creating Employee's Details database using ORM has been executed successfully